bhavyadeep-purswani/Notes-App/README.md

 # Notes-App
-Notes Android App using MVP architecture and Rxjava
+Notes Android App using MVP architecture, Conductors and Rxjava